seeds germinating

 Step 5: Maintain moisture and temperature, wait for seeds to sprout.
 Check your cubes daily to maintain moisture levels.
 Pour water (PH 5.5 – 6.5) into your tray until there’s about 1/4" of water at the bottom of the tray.
 Rockwool wicks up water from the bottom of the tray so you don’t need more that 1/4" at the bottom.
 The water will evaporate eventually, and you can refill 1/4" every couple days.
 Misting your cubes daily with a spray bottle also helps to maintain moisture.

-Maintain an appropriate temperature for the plant you are germinating.
-Seeds generally germinate best between 55 - 75 degrees Fahrenheit, but the temperature varies depending on the type of seed.
-Using a humidity dome with your germination tray will help keep a warmer temperature.
 In the winter months, you can put a heating mat underneath your tray too.
 But this depends where you live.
 In warmer Southern California for example, you can successfully germinate in December and January without a heating mat (you should still use a humidity dome though).

 Step 6.
 Move sprouted cubes under a grow light.
-The very moment you see something green starting to poke its head out of the rockwool cube, transfer the sprouted cube under a grow light.
+The very moment you see something green starting to poke its head out of the rockwool cube, transfer the sprouted cube under a germination grow light.
 Seedlings are like babies starving for food.
 By turning on the lights you are literally feeding your seedlings through photosynthesis – a process where plants use light to synthesize food.

 Lighting placement - you want the light to be close, about 2 – 3 inches away from the top of the seedling.
 Basically – put the light as close as you can without burning the plant.